 “Safety never takes a day off.”

 If you’ve been following for a while you probably know this is one of our mantras on board Kate.
-It doesn’t mean that are paranoid freaks that stumble around in our life vests everyday, but rather that we know that being prepared for the unexpected is half the battle of surviving it.
+It doesn’t mean that we are paranoid freaks that stumbled around in our life vests everyday, but rather that we know that being prepared for the unexpected is half the battle of surviving it.
 That’s why knowing What’s in Your Ditch Bag is important, at least Cruising Helmsman thought so.